 My goal is to encourage teens from all over America to reach out and help others who are less fortunate.
 By starting a chapter of Teens 2 Teens at your school and distributing clothing in areas of need, you can make a positive impact on someone's life!

 The first "boutique" was opened on the campus of Robbinsvile High where the students transformed an old storage building into what they named "Krissi's Kloset."
-We filled it with clothes and other items donated by teens.
+Teens 2 Teens filled it with clothes and other items donated by high school students.
 The students in Robbinsville were allowed to shop for FREE.
 It was a huge success!
 We continue to stock the boutique, providing clothes and shoes to Robbinsville students on a year round basis.

-In July 2010, Teens 2 Teens partnered with Communities In Schools of North Carolina in an effort to reach out and provide clothing to more teens in the Appalachians.
+In July 2010, Teens 2 Teens partnered with Communities In Schools of North Carolina in an effort to provide clothing to more teenagers in the Appalachians.
 Our first joint effort is a "shop for free" boutique in Bryson City which is centrally located in the Appalachian Mountain Region of NC.
 This Krissi's Kloset provides clothing and shoes to teens from eight counties in the NC Appalachian Mountains.
 Students are provided with transportation to "shop" several times a year.